-He advises clients on a wide range of commercial disputes, involving property, competition, tax, construction, and international law aspects.
+Specialising in the conduct of complex commercial litigation, William advises clients on a wide range of commercial disputes, involving property, construction, competition, tax, and international law aspects.

-- advised several clients in relation to construction contracts disputes involving major infrastructure projects, and
+- Assisted several clients with construction contracts disputes involving major infrastructure projects.

 - Advised clients on competition and consumer law issues.